How to make a garden varnish and apply it on the site. Garden pitch, garden putty - will prolong the life of your trees Making garden pitch at home

 Alternative Garden Salve Recipes

 Not all gardeners cover wounds on trees with garden varnish; some prefer to use ordinary oil paint for such purposes.
 Others use drying oil, applying it in several layers to the damaged area.
 And there are those who consider the use of putties to be simply impractical, since the tree can recover on its own over a certain period of time.
 However, the question of using garden varnish on your site is up to you to decide.
-Features of tree treatmentIn order for the plant to quickly recover after pruning and various damages, it is important to follow all the rules for its treatment: Garden var.
-Video |

 You cannot do without garden putties (vars) in the garden.
 They are needed both for grafting and when trees are damaged by rodents, and if the bark was torn off during processing or large wounds were caused during pruning.
 Of course, you can buy garden varnish in a store, or you can prepare it yourself, as our readers do.